Buying a NYC brownstone? Here are 10 things to consider

 2) You'll need a way to accept deliveries and packages

 So what if brownstones don't have amenities like doormen or concierges to handle your deliveries?
-Installing a remote doorman system, such as Virtual Doorman to receive packages is one workaround.
-Another is a Box Lock, which features a smart lock with a built-in scanner, and can be used with any container that can be secured with a padlock.
+Installing a remote doorman system like Virtual Doorman, which you control via the app, is one workaround; when the delivery person presses the buzzer, you can see who it is and provide access to a safe spot to leave packages.
+Another option is a Box Lock, featuring a smart lock with a built-in scanner that works with any container that can be secured with a padlock.

-Barrett says some New Yorkers hire house managers who are there all the time to accept packages and meet the plumber or other workers, and who often have construction management experience.
-Or you can take another common approach and ask a neighbor who is home during the day if they will take your packages.
+Barton Barrett says some New Yorkers hire house managers who can be there to accept packages and meet the plumber or other workers and who often have construction management experience.
+Or you can take another common (old-school) approach and ask a neighbor who is home during the day if they will take your packages.

 As for the lack of building security, you can install wireless security systems from Ring, SimpliSafe, and Vivint, or "get a more elaborate 24/7 monitoring service," Anosike says.